cachebi/docs.cache.bi/docs/index.md

 Ongoing development means additional functionality is being added consistently.
 This includes importing/creating set price promotions and coming soon Customer Payments with selection of date of payment.

-A choice of customisable Dashboards presents the desired data to the user without the need to be at the back of office or trolling through emails of automated pdf reports.
-Designed to be accessible on any screen format, desktops, tablets and phones, no matter what you are using to access your portal, you can see live, historic analytical data.
+Customisable Dashboards presents the desired data to the user without the need to be at the back of office or trolling through emails of automated pdf reports.
+Designed to be accessible on any screen format, desktops, tablets and phones, no matter what you are using to access your portal, you can see live, historic analytical data.Reports section for drilling down to individual item sales across any time-period.

 No SQL knowledge or coding is required.
-All data filtering and selections are done through quick toggle switches or dropdown selection.
+All data filtering and selections are done through quick toggle switches or dropdown selection that match the settings in your POS system.
 <div style="text-align:center">
 <img src="https://github.com/cachebi/docs.cache.bi/blob/gh-pages/images/intro.gif?raw=true" width="360" height="722" alt="Example Dashboard">
 </div>